Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 A weapon which sees more use in martial arts than among ninja, the bo staff is traditionally six feet long, though ninja scale their staves to their users.
 The bo is, essentially, a hard wooden pole, sometimes tapered at the ends.

 - Cost: 100 Ryo
-- Stamina: 15
+- Stamina: 14
 - Damage: 6d10
 - Accuracy: +1
 - Speed: 14
-- Special: Attacks from a Bo Staff do not trigger effects dependent upon being in melee with an enemy (such as most damage-on-hit effects), and you can parry unarmed attacks with a Bo Staff with a -2 penalty.
+- Special: Attacks from a Bo Staff do not trigger effects dependent upon being in melee with an enemy (such as most damage-on-hit effects), and you can parry unarmed attacks with a Bo Staff.
+When attacking, you may "dual wield" a Bo staff with itself by attacking with both ends allowing it to be considered to have the 'Dual' tag for the attack, but when doing you lose its Accuracy bonus.
+If used in this way, you do not receive the Two-handed damage bonus multiplier.

  You can add the "Dual" tag for a Bo Staff when attacking, losing its Two-Handed tag and Accuracy bonus to do so, along with its ability to avoid effects dependent upon being in melee.

 ###### Gunbai (Large, Blunt, Fan, Two-Handed)
 Large fans with reinforced wooden slats, these were originally used by generals to signal soldiers on battlefields.
 Then some ninja was looking for a way to be unique, got ahold of the idea, and, well... the usual.
 Though they're several feet long, these fans do (impressively) fold.